encode/httpx/docs/async.md

 ## Unix Domain Sockets

-The async client provides support for connect through a unix domain socket via the `uds` parameter.
+The async client provides support for connecting through a unix domain socket via the `uds` parameter.
 This is useful when making requests to a server that is bound to a socket file rather than an IP address.

 Here's an example requesting the Docker Engine API: